Numeric Water Quality Criteria

-Numeric criteria are required where necessary to protect designated uses.
+Numeric criteria are required where necessary to protect beneficial uses.
 Individual numeric criteria are based on specific data and scientific assessment of adverse effects.
-Numeric guidelines assign numbers that represent limits and/or ranges of chemical concentrations, like oxygen, or physical conditions, like water temperature.
+Numeric criteria represent limits and/or ranges of chemical concentrations, like dissolved oxygen, or physical conditions, like water temperature and turbidity.

-Idaho has numeric criteria for temperature, dissolved oxygen, pH, turbidity, bacteria, ammonia, and a list of 121 toxic substances (both metals [including mercury] and humanmade organic chemicals).
-The criteria values and the applicability of the criteria to a specific water body depend upon the designated use of the water.
+Idaho has numeric criteria for temperature, dissolved oxygen, pH, turbidity, bacteria, ammonia, and 121 toxic substances (both metals [including mercury] and human-made organic chemicals).
+The criteria values and the applicability of the criteria to a specific water body depend on the beneficial use of the water.

 - Temperature, dissolved oxygen, pH, turbidity, and ammonia criteria have been developed to protect aquatic life (fish and the aquatic insects they feed on).

 - Bacteria criteria are designed to protect human health and are applied to waters designated for recreation use.